Jeffrey Thomas conductor

 Elizabeth Blumenstock and Jude Ziliak played violin in trio sonata BWV 525 to pleasing effect.
 I was not able to understand why a violin and an oboe were the treble voices in BWV 226.

-I came because I had never heard any of these motets played before.
+I came because I had never heard any of these motets performed before.
 I remember studying Singet dem Herrn in school.
 They are of widely varying interest and quality.
 Some are iffy attributions.
 Choosing to play all of them on one program would have to do with generating a CD, probably.
 Every motet was accompanied by continuo and a small group of treble instruments.
 I think I had a different expectation not based on current musicology.